QuinStreet (QNST)

 9. Return on Invested Capital (ROIC)

 We like to invest in businesses with high returns, but the trend in a company’s ROIC is what often surprises the market and moves the stock price.
-Over the last few years, QuinStreet’s ROIC averaged 2.3 percentage point decreases each year.
+Over the last few years, QuinStreet’s ROIC has unfortunately decreased significantly.
 If its returns keep falling, it could suggest its profitable growth opportunities are drying up.
 We’ll keep a close eye.

 10. Balance Sheet Assessment

-It was encouraging to see QuinStreet beat analysts’ revenue expectations this quarter.
-We were also glad its EPS was in line with Wall Street’s estimates.
-Overall, this print had some key positives.
-The stock traded up 11.2% to $15.40 immediately after reporting.
+It was good to see QuinStreet beat analysts’ EPS expectations this quarter.
+We were also glad its revenue guidance for next quarter trumped Wall Street’s estimates.
+Zooming out, we think this was a solid print.
+The stock traded up 1.6% to $11.24 immediately following the results.

 12. Is Now The Time To Buy QuinStreet?

-QuinStreet’s P/E ratio based on the next 12 months is 13.1x.
-Analyzing the business services landscape today, QuinStreet’s positive attributes shine bright.
-We like the stock at this price.
+QuinStreet’s P/E ratio based on the next 12 months is 8.7x.
+Looking across the spectrum of business services businesses, QuinStreet’s fundamentals shine bright.
+We like the stock at this bargain price.